glotzerlab/signac-docs/docs/source/query.rst

 If you want to select the complete data set, don't provide any filter argument at all.
 The default argument of ``None`` or an empty expression ``{}`` will select all jobs or documents.
-As was previously demonstrated, iterating over all jobs in a project or all documents in a collection can be accomplished directly without using any *find* method at all:
+As was previously demonstrated, iterating over all jobs in a project can be accomplished directly:

 .. code-block:: python

     for job in project:
-        pass

-    for doc in collection:
         pass

 .. _simple-selection: